 They also offer a special value proposition to guests.
 They actually encourage them to leave pets in the room while exploring the city.
 “That is something I think that's unique to us,” says Barnet.
 “We have our own door-hanging sign that explains to our staff that there is a dog in the room and that the owner is out exploring the city.”

 Marketing to the pandemic

-Of course, all that guest exploration has lessened in the past year.
+Of course, all of that guest exploration has lessened in the past year.
 “Like all hotels, we've been highly impacted by the pandemic.”
-Each of their hotels is located in the heart of an urban center near convention centers and areas where guests can walk to restaurants and go shopping.
+Each of their hotels is located in the heart of an urban centre near convention centres and areas where guests can walk to restaurants and go shopping.
 “All of those things went away,” she says.
 “That being said, we've kept our hotels open the entire time.”

 *Based on the share of filter users who used the “pet-friendly” filter, comparing the average use of the filter across 2019.

 - Use of the pet-friendly filter on Booking.com has more than doubled since the beginning of travel restrictions